MohamedAl-Nassirat/MohamedAl-Nassirat/README.md

--👋 Hello, my name is Mohamed Al-Nassirat and I am an aspiring professional Software Engineer currently attending University of Alberta.
-My interests lie in Machine Learning and Artifical Intelligence, Various Algorithms and its efficent optimizations, and have worked previously on web development projects.
+-👋 Hello, my name is Mohamed Al-Nassirat and I am an aspiring Software Engineer currently attending University of Alberta.
+My interests lie in Machine Learning and Artifical Intelligence, Algorithms and Datastructures, and have worked previously on front end development projects.

 I am contionously learning and actively engaing myself in a variety of new topics around CS fundamentals but primarily focusing on Machine Learning

-🔭 Past projects:
-   - Machine Learning Training Sets Assigner (Python)
-   - Recipe Searcher (React, CSS, API Fetch)
-   - Tic-Tac-Toe Discord bot (Node.JS)

-🔭 Work-In-Progress projects:
-   - ISS Tracking API (Python)
-   - DOG-CAT Classification Neural Network (Python)

 🔭 Clubs and Activities:
    - University of Alberta Ariel Robotics Group - Working apart of the Imaging team to develop a Convolutional Neural Network for Marker Data Prediction in preperations for the official Association for SUAS 2022 American Competition.

-🌱 I’m actively learning the fundamental core strength behind Python and have experience with Javascript, React, NodeJS, ARM, and VHDL

 📫 You can reach me at malnassi@ualberta.ca | or via Linkedin https://www.linkedin.com/in/mohamed-al-nassirat-6893b9203/